By Thomas Mc

 ~ o ~

 Alex was shifting nervously as he watched a group of young people passing near his position.
 He knew that Grig and Centauri were coming but that was all.
-He noticed three figures approaching his position and tensed up as he prepared for any eventuality.
+Two minutes later he noticed three figures approaching his position and tensed up as he prepared for any eventuality.
 He relaxed somewhat though he was very surprised when he recognized his little brother Louis.
 The second figure he soon recognized as Centauri's human disguise.
 The third figure however was heavily cloaked and hooded.

 As they approached the third figure glanced quickly around then pushed back his hood.
 It was Ambassador Zadoranis in person.
 Alex was stunned.
 Zadoranis stepped forward his smile exposing his fangs.
 "It is a pleasure to see you again Alex Rogan."
 As Alex continued to stare at him in surprise he continued.
 "I do not know why you are so surprised to see me here.
 Did you think I would not come if there was even the slightest chance that Zamiis or Zoria might still be alive and trapped here on this planet?"